 Where I’m going with this is that I express my love for holidays through food!
 My friend loves fashion and clothing, so it’s clear she uses clothing to do the same.

 If you’re anything like me, St. Patrick’s Day always creeps up on me a bit and seems to fall during the middle of the week (except, of course, this year it’s on Sunday), so we don’t often do much to celebrate.
-As Ben gets older, I do want to teach him traditions and fun things to do on silly little holidays like this, so I’ve put together an easy day of food to enjoy on St. Patrick’s Day!
+As Ben gets older, I do want to teach him traditions and fun things to do on silly little holidays like this, so I’ve put together a St. Patrick’s Day menu (Breakfast, Lunch and Dinner)

 Since many traditional St. Patty’s dinners seem to be pretty hearty, I’ve kept the other two meals of the day simple and light.